trofima/clean-architecture-playground/presentation.md

 ```

 ### Controllers
-**Controller recieves and parses input data, ivokes use cases**.
-It also controlls
+**Controller receives and parses input data, invokes use cases**.
-how and when use cases are invoked (e.g. they implement retry rules for use cases failed because of offline error).
+It also controls how and when use cases are invoked
+(e.g., they implement retry rules for use cases that failed because of an offline error).

 ```javascript
   const Controller = ({system, reportError, renderOrder, changeOrderField, closeOrder, saveOrder) => ({